langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## Short-term memory

-Short-term memory primarily refers to the ability of an application to accurately remember interactions that previously occurred in the same conversation with the user.
+Short-term memory refers to the ability of an application to accurately remember previous interactions from the same conversation or session.
-Most conversations are represented as a list of messages and so the best first thing to do is to store a list of those messages and pass those in to future invocations of the LLM.
-LangGraph's [persistence layer](persistence.md#persistence) has checkpointers that enable [thread](persistence.md#threads)-level memory.
+For a simple simple chat bot, you would persist a list of messages for each conversational turn.
+If a user uploads files, if the bot generates code artifacts, or if your agent causes other side-effects that should be re-used throughout the session, you would also save these objects (or references to the objects) in the graph's state.
+LangGraph checkpoints the state after each step of the graph.
+This [persistence layer](persistence.md#persistence) enables [thread](persistence.md#threads)-level memory.

-As the conversation grows in length, you will need to think about how to manage that list of messages.
+As the conversation grows in length, you will need to think about how to **manage** that list of messages.
-The reason you will need to think about this is that too many messages will either (a) not fit inside an LLMs context window and will throw an error, or (b) will "overwhelm" the LLM and cause it to perform poorly.
+Too many messages will either (a) not fit inside an LLMs context window and will throw an error, or (b) will "distract" the LLM and cause it to perform poorly.
 Therefore, it becomes crucial to think about what parts (or representations) of the conversation to pass to the LLM.

-**Note:** we say "messages" and "conversation" above, but short-term memory is not limited to conversations.
-It can apply to any type of interactions.
-For the more general case, you will also need to think of how to represent the list of previous events within that interaction.
+For the more general case, you will also need to think of how to represent the list of previous events within a given invocation.

-We cover a few different concepts below:
+We cover a few common techniques for managing message lists:

 - [Editing message lists](#editing-message-lists): How to think about trimming and filtering a list of messages before passing to language model.
 - [Managing messages within LangGraph](#managing-messages-within-langgraph): Some concepts that are helpful to know for managing messages within LangGraph.
-- [Summarizaing past conversations](#summarizing-past-conversations): A common technique to use when you don't just want to filter the list of messages.
+- [Summarizing past conversations](#summarizing-past-conversations): A common technique to use when you don't just want to filter the list of messages.

 ### Editing message lists